SuperDP: Differential Privacy Refutation via Supermartingales: Experimental Evaluation

 \section{Experimental Evaluation}

-We implemented a prototype of our method which we call SuperDP, standing for {\bf Super}martingale-based {\bf D}ifferential {\bf P}rivacy refutation.
+We implemented a prototype of our method which we call SuperDP\footnote{Available at \href{https://github.com/ChatterjeeGroup-ISTA/SuperDP}{https://github.com/ChatterjeeGroup-ISTA/SuperDP} and \href{https://doi.org/10.5281/zenodo.18930113}{https://doi.org/10.5281/zenodo.18930113}}, standing for {\bf Super}martingale-based {\bf D}ifferential {\bf P}rivacy refutation.
 Our prototype tool takes as input (i) a probabilistic program which is translated into a pCFG $\pCFG$, (ii) a similarity relation $\Phi$, and (iii) a privacy budget $\eps \geq 0$.
 It then runs the algorithm in Section~\ref{sec:algo} to refute $\eps$-DP of $\pCFG$.
 If successful, the tool returns an expectation super/sub-martingale witness $(\val_1,\val_2,f,U_f,L_f)$ that refutes $\eps$-DP of $\pCFG$.

 \parag{Research questions.} The goal of our experiments is to answer three research questions (RQs): \begin{compactitem} \item[(RQ1)] {\em Effectiveness.} Is SuperDP effective in refuting $\epsilon$-DP of stochastic mechanisms, including those that are out of the reach of existing methods? \item[(RQ2)] {\em Efficiency.} Is SuperDP able to refute $\epsilon$-DP at runtimes competitive with the state of the art? \item[(RQ3)] {\em Limitations.} What are the practical limitations of our approach? \end{compactitem}